ericmoritz/blog/content/learning-python-logging.md

         log.exception("dang it.")

-notice that we added "import config", this will let us separate configuration from implementation.  for our little one-off script, having a config.py module is overkill and only exists to prove a point.
+Notice that we added "import config", this will let us separate configuration from implementation.
+For our little one-off script, having a config.py module is overkill and only exists to prove a point.

-here's the contents of config.py:
+Here's the contents of [config.py](https://github.com/ericmoritz/blog/blob/master/example-code/learn-python-logging/config.py):

     :::python